krilen/Container_k8s/containers.md

 ## CONTAINER LAYERS

 A container image are immutable and layered.
-Each layer consists of file system differences (diffs).
-A diff contains the changes from the previous layer (adding, removing orch modifying file/s).
+Each layer consists of file system differences (diffs) from the previous layer.
+A diff contains the changes from the previous layer (adding, removing or modifying file/s), you do it this way because you are not able to change previous layer only add a layer with the change.

+	'podman image tree nginx:latest'
+		Image ID: d261fd19cb63
+		Tags:     [docker.io/library/nginx:latest]
+		Size:     155.5MB
+		Image Layers
+		├── ID: 36d06fe0cbc6 Size: 81.04MB
+		├── ID: 40563e6a01a7 Size:  74.4MB
+		├── ID: 0b9737d30a90 Size: 3.584kB
+		├── ID: b54819a4cde4 Size: 4.608kB
+		├── ID: d52725a1d761 Size:  2.56kB
+		├── ID: a527a4b607a3 Size:  5.12kB
+		└── ID: 36333c84592c Size: 7.168kB Top Layer of: [docker.io/library/nginx:latest]

+	You are able to see the the container image laýers and their size.

 When a container is started the writable layer is added called *container layer*, this layer that can be read and written is used for runtime file operations such as wotking files, temp filers and log files.
 When the container is deleted this layer is deleted.
 Meaning that this layer is not suitable for storage, to keep data beyond a container lifetime (database, ...) a persistant container storage is needed.

 ### Examin container layers